-Chair: Commissioner Hilary Cooper, San Miguel County Vice Chair: Commissioner Scott James, Weld County CCI Staff: Eric Bergman

-HB21-1011, Multilingual Ballot Access for Voters

-Currently under federal law, counties with 10,000 or more voting age citizens (or 5 percent of their total population) who do not speak English very well are required to prepare an in-person minority language ballot and make it available to those voters.
+General Government Chair: Commissioner Hilary Cooper, San Miguel County Vice Chair: Commissioner Scott James, Weld County CCI Staff: Eric Bergman HB21-1011, Multilingual Ballot Access for Voters Currently under federal law, counties with 10,000 or more voting age citizens (or 5 percent of their total population) who do not speak English very well are required to prepare an in-person minority language ballot and make it available to those voters.
 There are currently four counties in Colorado that meet this federal standard: Conejos, Costilla, Denver and Saguache.
 HB 1011 would move this threshold down such that counties that have at least 2,000 citizens (or 2.5 percent of the total population) who speak a minority language would be required to prepare an in-person minority language ballot that would be available upon request at voting service centers.
 The bill does not provide any state financial assistance to counties to achieve this requirement.
 The bill would also require the Secretary of State (SOS) to 1) set-up a multilingual ballot hotline to help electors translate ballot language and 2) translate all state races and state ballot questions for the county clerks.
 According to the County Clerks Association, the new threshold in the bill would place this unfunded mandate on approximately 20 counties.
 The affected counties include Adams, Arapahoe, Boulder, Douglas, El Paso, Jefferson, Larimer, Pueblo, Weld, Alamosa, Bent, Crowley, Eagle, Fremont, Garfield, Lincoln, Montrose, Morgan, Phillips and Rio Grande.
 The fiscal note on the bill estimates that annual compliance with the mandates in the bill will cost \$46,000 for a small sized county, \$61,000 for a medium sized county and \$360,000 for a large county.
 While CCI supports ensuring access to the ballot for all citizens, the unfunded mandates in the bill are problematic.
-The bill passed out of House Appropriations last week on a 6-4 vote.
-It was subsequently passed on Second Reading and is expected to be sent over to the Senate this week after a Third Reading vote.
+The bill passed out of the House last week and has been assigned to the Senate State Affairs Committee.
 Position: Oppose Unless Amended Sponsors: Rep. Caravao, Sens.
-Gonzales and Moreno

-HB21-1025, Non-substantive Emails and Open Meetings Law

-HB 1025 would exempt e-mails between county commissioners that concern scheduling and availability, forward information or concern responding to constituents from the requirements of Colorado's Open Meetings Law.
-The bill passed the Senate last week and now heads to the Governor's desk for signature.
+Gonzales and Moreno HB21-1025, Non-Substantive Emails and Open Meetings Law HB 1025 would exempt e-mails between county commissioners that concern scheduling and availability, forward information or concern responding to constituents from the requirements of Colorado's Open Meetings Law.
+The bill is awaiting the Governor's signature.
 Position: Support Sponsors: Rep. Arndt, Sen. Ginal